vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Info/FixedUpdate.md

+---
+title: "Understanding FixedUpdate"
+description: "Fixed Update runs only when required.
+It's run multiple times a frame to catch up to the current time, and it's skipped when ahead."
+---
 # Understanding FixedUpdate

-Fixed Update is run when it's required, it is not run every frame, sometimes it's run multiple times a frame.
+Fixed Update runs only when required.
+It's run multiple times a frame to catch up to the current time, and it's skipped when ahead.

-I like to look at this way...
-Fixed Update is fake 😲
+I like to look at this way: Fixed Update is fake 😲

-We can simulate what happens after one second by running Fixed Update `1 / Time.fixedDeltaTime` times and it can be done in an instant; and that is practically what Fixed Update is doing.
+Advance Fixed Update `1 / Time.fixedDeltaTime` times and it's moved forward by a second.
+That can be done in an instant, and is practically what Fixed Update is doing.
-It is run repeatedly until fixed time catches up with real time, and the result is displayed.
+Fixed Update is run repeatedly until fixed time catches up with game time, and the result is displayed.
 This keeps the delta time a _fixed_ length (resulting in consistent simulation[^1]), at the cost of fixed time not perfectly aligning to real time.

 :::info
 You can read Unity's version of this description in the [Important Classes - Time](https://docs.unity3d.com/Manual/TimeFrameManagement.html) section of the scripting manual.